I hung up the phone and just shook my head.

 If you look at the list of VA Benefits that the VA says are available to the spouses and surviving children of service-connected veterans, you will see a good long list of possible benefits that the VA has available.

-However, there is one missing - "accrued benefits".
+However, there is one missing from the list - "accrued benefits".

-The VA defines "accrued benefits" in the instructions to VA Form 21-534 as a claim for "any money the VA owes the veteran but did not pay prior to his/her death.
+The VA defines "accrued benefits" in the instructions to VA Form 21-534 as a claim for any money the VA owes the veteran but did not pay prior to his/her death.

 Here are the three (3) basic elements of an accrued benefits claim:

-1) A claim must be filed within the year after the Veteran's death.
+1) A claim must be filed within 1 year after the Veteran's death.
 A claim for any benefit using VA Form 21-534 is considered a claim for "accrued benefits".
 Also, a claim for Social Security survivor benefits is considered a claim for Survivor Benefits through the VA, even if you only sent the application to the Social Security Administration.

 2) The Veteran must have a "pending claim".
 The definition of "pending claim" can be very broad or narrow, depending on the unique fact situation that you are in, and it is best that you contact an attorney familiar with "accrued benefits" claims from the VA to determine if your spouse had a "pending claim" at the time of his/her death.

 3) Based on the evidence in the record at the time of the Veteran's death, the Veteran was entitled to monthly disability compensation for a service-connected illness or condition or disease.
 If the Veteran would have provided that evidence to prevail in his or claim but for a failure in the VA's Duty to Assist, then it is possible that an "accrued benefits" claim can be reopened for submission of additional evidence.